-THE CENTER for COMMUNITY LEADERSHIP runs programs for training the next generations of communal and civic leaders in New York ranging from high school students to mid-level non-profit professionals.
+THE CENTER for SHARED SOCIETY runs programs for training the next generations of communal and civic leaders in New York ranging from high school students to mid-level non-profit professionals.

 We Are All Brooklyn Fellowship Against Hate (WAABFAH)